Rohit551800/STRIVER-DSA-NOTES/README.md

-# 📘 Striver DSA Sheet – Personal Notes in Hinglish + Hindi
+# 📘 Striver DSA Sheet – Personal Notes in Hinglish + English + Approach

 Welcome to my handwritten notes repository based on the **Striver DSA Sheet**!
-These notes are made in **Hinglish + Hindi** for students who prefer a simpler, more relatable way of understanding complex DSA concepts.
+These notes are made in **Hinglish + English** for students who prefer a simpler, more relatable way of understanding complex DSA concepts.

 ---